 RESIDENT PATIENT CARE MEDICAL KNOWLEDGE SYSTEMS BASED PRACTICE PROFESSIONALISM INTERPERSONAL & COMMUNICATION SKILLS PGY I The resident is expected to: Attend morning and evening sign-out Attend table rounds at 8am Participate in trauma resuscitations with graded responsibilities Perform a focused, efficient, accurate initial history and physical of a full spectrum of trauma patients Gather accurate and relevant information and begin formulating care plans along with senior residents Carry out patient management plans with appropriate follow up Counsel and educate patients and their families Attend trauma clinic weekly Become familiar with and perform, under direct senior resident or attending supervision, basic bedside procedures (laceration repair, chest tube placement, central line placement etc.) perioperative management. - Develop a basic understanding and basic knowledge of the symptoms, signs, and The resident is expected to: Practice cost-effective healthcare and resource allocation that does not compromise quality of care.
 Identify impact of complications on recovery of the trauma patient.
 Use information technology to assimilate current medical literature as it relates to Trauma.
-Understand the value of an interdisciplinary approach to healthcare for the trauma patient to: - Demonstrate respect, compassion, integrity and ethical behavior consistent with The resident is expected to: Present clinical information on work rounds clearly and concisely.
-Ensure that the attending is aware of the progress of all patients on the service.
-Clearly, accurately, and respectfully communicate with all hospital staff, patients and family members Ensure that clear, concise, accurate, and timely medical records are maintained on all patients.
+Understand the value of an interdisciplinary approach to healthcare for the trauma patient to: - Demonstrate respect, compassion, integrity and ethical behavior consistent with patients.
 Perform face-to-face hand-offs.